What’s The Fastest Way to Rehydrate?

-We often get asked how to get hydrated fast, so here’ll we break it down for you and debunk some of the myths that are out there.
+We often get asked how to get hydrated quickly, so here we break it down for you and debunk some of the hydration myths out there.

 IV Hydration - the fastest way to hydrate?

 Many people assume that the fastest way to rehydrate is intravenously, using an IV bag of saline.
 This is what ambulances use when someone has lost a lot of fluids, or been found wandering lost in the desert for months.
-It’s what hospitals use, it’s what field hospitals use, it must be the fastest way to rehydrate, right?
-Well technically yes, in studies it has been shown to be the fastest, when you start the different treatments at the same time.
-This is because the fluids go straight into the bloodstream where they can then get to your cells as needed.
-But there are some caveats:
+It’s what hospitals use, it’s what field hospitals use, so it must be the fastest way to rehydrate, right?

 - Most of us do not have access to the necessary gear to rehydrate intravenously